lisyce/TalkingGuitarTabs/final_project_handin.md

 Talking Scores already exist for modern staff notation.
 They tell users note names and lengths so that they can have all of the information from the sheet music.
 Visit the [Talking Scores Project](https://www.talkingscores.org/) to learn more.

 However, we could not find Talking Scores for guitar tabs.
 A guitar tab Talking Score should tell people the string number and fret number for a note, not the name of the note.
-So, our project is a Talking Score that is specific to guitar tabs.
+We built our project to solve this problem.

 ### Why it is important to solve this problem

 Some musicians may be unable to see sheet music, but you do not need to be able to see to play an instrument.
 All musicians should have access to sheet music in some way.
 Talking Scores are an accessible format for sheet music.
 With Talking Guitar Tabs, guitarists can access the type of sheet music made for their instrument, even if they can't see well.

 Music is very important to many people.
 It can help people relax and feel better.
-It is also a way to make friends by playing for others and with others.
+It is also a way to make friends by playing in groups.
 Blind and low vision people deserve access to these benefits of playing music just as much as sighted people do.
 They should be able to access the information in sheet music on their own.

 By making an accessible website where they can convert sheet music to a Talking Guitar Tab, blind and low-vision people can perform this task themselves.
 They can download a musicXML file from a website like [MuseScore](https://musescore.org/en).
 Or, they can make a guitar tab in a sheet music editor and convert it to musicXML there.
 Then, they just need to upload it into the Talking Guitar Tabs website.